alikarooni/unlocker/readme.txt

 10/10/18 3.0.2 - Fixed false positives from anti-virus software with Windows executables
-               - Allow Python 2 and 3 to run the Python code from Bash scripts 10/24/19 3.0.3 - Fixed unlocker and gettools for VMware Workstation 15.5
+               - Allow Python 2 and 3 to run the Python code from Bash scripts 10/24/19 3.0.3 - Fixed unlocker and gettools for VMware Workstation 15.5 11/05/21 3.0.4 - Fixed gettools for VMware Workstation 16.2.0 build-18760230 and add separates backups folders for each OS

 (c) 2011-2018 Dave Parsons